***CAMPAIGN RELAUNCHING FEBRUARY 2020***

 - Another reason why we're crowdfunding is to get the word out to those who need to know that this is on its way.
 So many of us simply need hope to get us through to the next day.
 My hope is that you join us, and we can uplift each other.

-- Please note that the funds will also go towards classifying The Antidote Conference as a Non-Profit Charitable Organization [501(c)(3)], which will be active soon after the conclusion of this crowdfunding campaign.
+- Please note that the funds will also go towards classifying The Antidote Conference as a Non-Profit Charitable Organization [501(c)(3)].
+In the meantime, we are in the process of partnering with Impact Philanthropy Group in the form of a Fiscal Sponsorship.
+Therefore, we will be eligible to receive tax-exempt funding.
+Stay tuned!

 Stephanie M. Mosley, Founder of The Antidote Conference